Ketamine addiction, and ketamine bladder and induced cystitis

 What are the symptoms of ketamine-induced cystitis?

 Toxicity from ketamine use over a period of time, can destroy the urothelial cells.
 If this happens it may lead to irritation, and cause ketamine-induced cystitis.
-The effect of this may lead to some or of the following symptoms.
+The effect of this may lead to some of the following symptoms.

 Terrible pain in your kidneys and bladder.
+Pain may also affect other organs / glands within the body.

 Inflammation in your kidneys and bladder.